areven/reago/documentation/guide/intermediate/creating-generative-atoms.md

 * It is perfectly fine to keep using hooks after `yield`.
 It is not an issue that you paused a computation to wait for an asynchronous value - Reago can still track them.

-This is a perfectly valid code:
+This is perfectly valid code:

 ```ts
 import {atomAction, atomState, read} from 'reago';